-The Police Federal Credit Union annually awards up to $3,000 in scholarships to student members who plan to continue their education.
-To be eligible, the student must be:
+The Police Federal Credit Union will award up to $3000 in scholarships to student members who plan to continue their education.
+To be eligible the students must be:

-• Graduating from high school in the spring of the awards year.
+Graduating from high school in the Spring of 2015.

-• Attending an accredited college, university, vocation, or trade school in the fall of the awards year.
+Attending an accredited college, university, vocation or trade school in the Fall of 2015.

 Credit Union Debit Cards Bridge Cash and Credit Gap for Teens

 Cash...you hate asking for it and your parents hate doling it out.
 You want to have access to funds--but your parents aren't sure if you are responsible enough to handle a credit card.
 A Police Federal Credit Union debit card could be the answer.
 Unlike a credit card, which is essentially a loan to pay later, a debit card works the same as a check or cash, and deducts money from your share draft/checking account immediately.
 Everyone wins...you learn to be a responsible money manager and your parents won't have to drain their wallet every time you need cash.

 Money management is a skill that's never too early to learn.
 No matter how much money you earn, it's important to save and spend it wisely.
 And remember, sacrificing some short-term wants now will help you save the money you need to buy bigger things later.
 Track your spending with this Budget Work Sheet.